 With a competitive landscape of digital marketing growing more important by the minute, let’s take a look at some ways your general contracting company can dominate the first pages of Google for years to come.

-You can use paid advertising to get your content more impressions, but getting the validation you want from Google requires participating in SEO, which simply takes longer.
+You can use Paid Ads to get your content more impressions, but getting the validation you want from Google requires participating in SEO, which simply takes longer.
 How long depends on the strength of your SEO, which is based on the quality of content and the consistency at which you publish it.

 SEO won’t show night and day results overnight, but with work and care, its practices can help you climb the top of the ranks over time.
 Just one really great blog that cements itself at the top of search results for something like “how to choose the right siding” can bring eyeballs to your site for years.

 The first step before you even implement an SEO strategy is finding your target keywords, which relate to what kind of business you run and how you run it.
 Think of 10 words or phrases that describe your business; They will most likely include some of your target keywords.